How It Works

 Expected Results

-What results can I expect from semaglutide, tirzepitide, or liraglutide?
+What results can I expect from Semaglutide or Tirzepatide?

-Medications like Semaglutide (also sold under brand names of Ozempic and Wegovy), Tirzepitide (also sold under brand names of Mounjaro and Zepbound), and Liraglutide (also sold under the brand name of Saxenda) all have similar expected results.
+Medications like Semaglutide (also sold under brand names of Ozempic and Wegovy), Tirzepatide (also sold under brand names of Mounjaro and Zepbound) have similar expected results.
 Expected results include decreased A1C blood sugar levels, slowed gastric emptying, and decreased appetite.

 Should I expect weight loss?

-While medications like semaglutide, tirzepitide, and liraglutide are associated with weight loss, the weight loss is primarly a byproduct of reduced food intake and better food choices.
-Semaglutide, tirzepitide, and liraglutide medications generally act to reduce appetite, delay gastric emptying, in improve blood sugar control.
+While medications like Semaglutide and Tirzepatide are associated with weight loss, the weight loss is primarily a byproduct of reduced food intake and better food choices.
+Semaglutide and Tirzepatide medications generally act to reduce appetite, delay gastric emptying, and improve blood sugar control.

-Semaglutide, tirzepitide, and liraglutide are medications that interact with GLP-1 receptors, which play a role in appetite regulation.
+Semaglutide and Tirzepatide are medications that interact with GLP-1 receptors, which play a role in appetite regulation.
 Some individuals report changes in cravings or appetite while using these medications, though experiences can vary.

 Potential factors that may influence appetite and cravings include: